About the Press Recognition Panel (PRP)

 - +If the PRP is independent, why must it report to Parliament each year?

 We have six part-time board members, including the Chair, all of whom were chosen by an independent appointments panel.
 David Wolfe QC is the Chair.
-The other members of the Board are Harry Cayton, Emma Gilpin-Jacobs, Carolyn Regan, Harry Rich and Tim Suter.
+The other members of the Board are Harry Cayton, Emma Gilpin Jacobs, Carolyn Regan and Harry Rich.

 The PRP is independent of any other body or influence, including from government and the press.
 Our Board Members were chosen by an independent appointments committee.
 The PRP is committed to openness and transparency and publishes notes of Board meetings, correspondence and other documents on its website for the public to view.